cmarsone/clementmarsone.github.io/about.md

 ### Who am I ?

 Hi everyone!
-I'm currently living & studying in Paris in Master's degree in Quantum Computing, Machine Learning & High Performance Computing at University Paris-Saclay.
-Before I did a double bachelor in Maths & Physics.
-Otherwise, I spend also some gap years to grow in maturity by making better reflections on myself, developing many soft skills & discovering other horizons.
-Finally, I answered to me some conclusions about the goal of the life...
+I'm currently living in Paris & studying in Master's degree in Quantum Computing, Machine Learning & High Performance Computing at Université Paris-Saclay.
+Before, I did a double bachelor in Maths & Physics & I spend also some gap years to grow in maturity by making better reflections on myself, developing many soft skills & discovering other horizons.
+Finally, I answered to me some questions about the goal of the life...

 ### GitHub description